cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 #### Editing an alert

-An admin can edit the alert rule and change the following fields:
+An admin can edit any field in the Alert except the Alert type.
-* Alert name
-* Value of alert rule condition
-* Time duration
-* Email for notifications

 #### Difference between the server alert and the user alert